trayio/embedded-edition-sample-app/README.md

     },
 ```

-This code runs the createWorkflowFromTemplate mutation with the `templateId` template variable passed in to determine which template to copy.
-It's run using a client that is generated from the user token, which is the user that will receive the new workflow.
+This code runs the createSolutionInstance mutation with the `solutionId` template variable passed in to determine which Solution to copy over to the External User account.
+It's run using a client that is generated from the user token, which is the user that will receive the new Solution Instance.

+#### Authenticating your external users

 In order to run user mutations or queries you will have to generate a user access token, so before running the mutation above you would have to run the `authorize` mutation with the required users trayId: